frederic-auchere/OHP/README.md

 - Stacking multiple images will result in more noise (see below), but guiding does not have to be as good, and trails can easily be removed in post-processing.

 As demonstrated in the [exposure time](exposure.ipynb) notebook, there is an objective way to determine the optimal exposure for individual frames in the stack.

+### 3.4 Sensor temperature

+The sensor temperature is chosen so that the thermal signal is negligible compared to that from the sky background. from the [ASI 2600 datasheet](https://astronomy-imaging-camera.com/manuals/ASI2600_Manual_EN.pdf), we choose to operate at -5°C, which corresponds to 0.001 electron / s, *i.e.* ~20 times lower than the [sky brightness](sky.ipynb) in narrowband images.